akka/akka/akka-docs/src/main/paradox/stream/operators/Sink/collection.md

 ## Description

-Collect values emitted from the stream into an arbitrary collection.
-The resulting collection is available through a `Future` or when the stream completes.
+@scala[Collect values emitted from the stream into an arbitrary collection `That`.
+The resulting collection is available through a `Future[That]` or when the stream completes.
 Note that the collection boundaries are those defined in the `CanBuildFrom` associated with the chosen collection.
 See [The Architecture of Scala 2.13's Collections](https://docs.scala-lang.org/overviews/core/architecture-of-scala-213-collections.html) for more info.
+The [`seq`](seq.html) operator is a shorthand for `Sink.collection[T, Vector[T]]`.]@java[Operator only available in the Scala API.
+The closest operator in the Java API is [`Sink.seq`](seq.html).]

 ## Reactive Streams semantics